All Episodes

 Can you imagine?

-And it was all done on purpose.
+And that was all done on purpose.

 Now, Hillary wanted to deny Nixon counsel.